leafo/moonscript-site/reference.md

     y = type: "dog", legs: 4, tails: 1

+The keys of a table literal can be language keywords without being escaped:

+    tbl = {
+      do: "something"
+      end: "hunger"
+    }

+If you are constructing a table out of variables and wish the keys to be the same as the variable names, then the `:` prefix operator can be used:

+    hair = "golden"
+    height = 200
+    person = { :hair, :height, shoe_size: 40 }

+    print_table :hair, :height

 ## Table Comprehensions

 Table comprehensions provide a quick way to iterate over a table's values while